Harsger/ROOTpostprocessing/README.txt

 unixtime quantity specifier value unit

--logTOplot: /path/to/file.dat (<timeOffset> <duration> <specifierListFile>) stores data from text-files in graphs and plots these in canvas against time format of text-files has to be the same as for housekeeper each row of in the specifier-list-file has be a specifier and its corresponding unit, e.g. :
+-logTOplot: /path/to/file.dat (<timeOffset> <duration> <specifierListFile>) stores data from text-files or root-trees in graphs and plots these in canvas against time format of text-files has to be the same as for housekeeper each row of in the specifier-list-file has to be a specifier and its corresponding unit, e.g. :
 <specifier1> <unit1>
 <specifier2> <unit1>